DanielBMarkham/Info-Ops/manuscript/chapter15.md

 Speaking of analysis, we've got "Enter and leave", but enter and leave where?
 The backyard?
 The house?
 Both?
 Is the side yard important?
 Do we want an escape hatch?
 We could speculate all day -- or just write "Where?" on the "Enter and Leave" card.

 How about this "Sunbathe with my friends"?
 This guy got two friends or 50?
 As a matter of fact, a lot of these things happen with a group of friends.
-We'll write "How many people?" on the cards about cooking food, enter and leaving, entertaining, soaking, sunbathing -- heck, it's a question for every behavior.
+We'll write "How many people?" on the cards about cooking food, entering and leaving, entertaining, soaking, sunbathing -- heck, it's a question for every behavior.
 (And the answer is probably going to be a supplemental)

 We sketch out a deck and go to meet our customer the next morning.